Rakib-Bahadur/NewSite/README.md

 ENDPOINT = https://newsapi.org/v2/everything?q=tesla&sortBy=publishedAt&pageSize=100&page=1
 API_KEY = :Your api key:
 ```
+Notes: The original endpoint `/articles` was not working on `newsapi.org`

 ## Project Setup
 Note: Assuming that `Python` with version >=3.8.0 is already installed